Tear gas, locked gates led to Indonesian soccer stampede, spectators say

 With the country seeking answers, the spotlight is on the police, but experts say the true picture is more complicated.

-In trying to pre-empt risks, the police had banned fans from the rival Persebaya Surabaya side from attending and asked for the 'high-risk' match to be held during the day, when policing is easier, said Akmal Marhali, coordinator of private football watchdog organisation, Save our Soccer (SOS).
+In trying to pre-empt risks, the police had banned fans of the rival Persebaya Surabaya side from attending and asked for the "high-risk" match to be held during the day, when policing is easier, according to Akmal Marhali, coordinator of private football watchdog organisation, Save our Soccer (SOS).

 Surabaya is about 100 km (60 miles) north of Malang and matches between the two East Java sides have often been tense.